Rare painting by Turkey's last caliph sold at auction

 "There have been questions about whether the conservative government and new elite would be comfortable with a painting by the caliph that features nudes," Bora Keskiner of Alif Art, the Istanbul auction house which handled the sale, told Reuters.

-"The work is an important signifier of how the late Ottoman Turkish elite and royal family were extremely close to European art circles and they themselves practiced European art."
+"The work is an important signifier of how the late Ottoman Turkish elite and royal family were extremely close to European art circles and they themselves practised European art."

 Prime Minister Tayyip Erdogan, whose party is rooted in political Islam, frequently evokes the glories of certain Ottoman sultans, who ruled a vast empire from the Balkans to the Persian Gulf for more than four centuries.